On this page:

 The second advisor’s responsibilities end following successful completion of the student’s Second Year Review (the 6th quarter).
 Students then have only one official academic advisor who represents their interests in departmental affairs and who must be a member of DAPS and meet other advisor requirements (e.g., member of the GSE faculty and Academic Council).
 This may be the primary or second advisor or another DAPS faculty member whom the student has chosen to serve as dissertation advisor.
 If a student chooses a dissertation advisor from an Area other than DAPS or a school other than the GSE, the student must also retain a DAPS academic co-advisor.

 Approval from the proposed new (e.g., second) advisor, the existing primary advisor, the DAPS Area Chair, and Associate Dean for Student Affairs is required for advisor updates or changes.
 The relevant form and procedures are on the GSE website.

 DAPS uses a two-advisor system to ensure that students have ready access to a range of advice in formulating and pursuing their program.
 The first year of graduate work will expose students to many new ideas; it is not unusual for students to shift away from areas proposed as specializations at application time.
 If a change of advisor seems appropriate given these or other important circumstances, students may request the change by using the appropriate GSE form, which can be found on the GSE Intranet.
 The DAPS Area Chair is a third advisor to all students as well as an ombudsman who endeavors to resolve points of concern or dispute among or between students and faculty members.
-Approval from the proposed new advisor, the existing primary advisor, the DAPS Area Chair, and the Associate Dean for Student Affairs is required for advisor updates or changes.
+After notification to the existing advisor, approval from the proposed new advisor, the DAPS Area Chair, and the Associate Dean of Educational Affairs is required for advisor updates or changes.